The Marketing Front Lines

 www.GlobalTalent.co

 Welcome to Marketing From the Front Lines, where we have unfiltered conversations with the B2B marketers who are bringing innovative technology to market.
-In today's episode, we're speaking with Jukka Knuutinen, Head of Marketing at Quanscient, a simulation technology company that's raised $5 Million in funding.
+In today's episode, we're speaking with Kareem Azees, Head of Marketing at ResQ, a restaurant technology platform that's raised over $40 Million in funding.

 Here are the most interesting points from our conversation:

 Welcome to Marketing From the Front Lines, where we have unfiltered conversations with the B2B marketers who are bringing innovative technology to market.
-In today's episode, we're speaking with Anika Brown, VP of Marketing at Spring Free EV, a commercial EV fleet leasing and financing platform that has raised over $41 Million in funding.
+In today’s episode, we’re speaking with Marina Azcarate, Head of Marketing at Mitiga Solutions, a deep-tech company that helps organizations manage climate risk.

 Here are the most interesting points from our conversation:

 Welcome to Marketing From the Front Lines, where we have unfiltered conversations with the B2B marketers who are bringing innovative technology to market.
-In today's episode, we're speaking with Hoang Pham, Head of Marketing at Monite, a fintech infrastructure platform that has raised over $17 Million in funding.
+In today's episode, we're speaking with Camila Panizzi Luz, Director of Global Marketing at Smartex, a cutting-edge company revolutionizing fabric inspection through AI-powered solutions.

 Here are the most interesting points from our conversation:

 Welcome to Marketing From the Front Lines, where we have unfiltered conversations with the B2B marketers who are bringing innovative technology to market.
-In today's episode, we're speaking with Stephen Karaolis, Marketing Director at Cleary, an employee experience platform that has raised $7.5 Million in funding.
+In today's episode, we're speaking with Holly Tate, CMO at Leadr, a people development platform.

 Here are the most interesting points from our conversation: